MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-create-network.md

 ## Create a VM network (network virtualization)

 1. In the VMM fabric, click **VMs and Services** > **VM Networks** > **Create VM Network**.
-2. In **Create VM Network Wizard** > **Name**, type a name, optional description and select a logical network that was created with network virtualization isolation settings.
+1. In **Create VM Network Wizard** > **Name**, type a name, optional description and select a logical network that was created with network virtualization isolation settings.
-3. In **Isolation** , select **Isolate using Hyper-V network virtualization** , and select IPv4 for IP address protocols.
+1. In **Isolation** , select **Isolate using Hyper-V network virtualization** , and select IPv4 for IP address protocols.
 Click **Next**.

 ::: moniker range="sc-vmm-2022"

-3. In Isolation, select Isolate using Hyper-V network virtualization, and select IPv4 for IP address protocols for the VM network.
+1. To enable dual stack support In Isolation, select **Isolate** using Hyper-V network virtualization, and select IPv4 and IPv6 for IP address protocols for the VM network.
 Click Next.

-4. To enable dual stack support In Isolation, select Isolate using Hyper-V network virtualization, and select IPv4  and IPv6 for IP address protocols for the VM network.
-Click Next.

 ::: moniker-end

    ![VM network in sdn](media/sdn-create-network/vm-network.png)
-4. In **VM Subnets** click **Add**, specify the name and subnets for VM network and then click **Next**.
+1. In **VM Subnets** click **Add**, specify the name and subnets for VM network and then click **Next**.

+::: moniker range="<=sc-vmm-2019"
    >[!NOTE]
    > You can add multiple subnets.

+::: moniker-end

 ::: moniker range="sc-vmm-2022"

-   >[!Note]
+   >[!NOTE]
    >- You can add multiple subnets.
    >- To enable dual stack support, provide both IPv4 subnet and IPv6 subnet separated by a semi-colon (‘;’).
    >- For VM network, create two static IP pools with both IPv4 and IPv6 address space using the drop-down menu.

 ::: moniker-end

-5. In **Connectivity** panel, select the type of connectivity you want to use for this VM network.
+1. In **Connectivity** panel, select the type of connectivity you want to use for this VM network.

    >[!NOTE]
    > By default, all virtual machines in a VM network communicate with each other.
 If you want virtual machines on this VM network to communicate with other networks, configure the following settings in the **Connectivity** page: